JE3SE/-Nile-GDSC-Entry-repo/UX_Researcher/Novice/project_brief.md

 2.  **Brief Justification:** In your submission, include a sentence explaining **why you chose your specific task** (e.g., "I chose the sign-up task because it's the critical first hurdle for a new user.").

 ## 🔗 Starter File
-Open this template, which provides the basic structure for your script: `test_script_template.docx`
+Open this template, which provides the basic structure for your script: `test_script_template.md`

 ---
 *Ask the right questions!*